Allopurinol, tablets 300 mg 30 pcs

 Reproductive system and mammary gland disorders: very rare: male infertility, erectile dysfunction, gynecomastia.

-General disorders and disorders at the site of administration: very rare: edema, general malaise, general weakness, fever.
+General disorders and disorders at the injection site: very rare: swelling, general malaise, general weakness, fever.

-In allopurinol therapy, fever has been reported to develop both in isolation and in combination with symptoms of a generalized hypersensitivity reaction.
+According to existing information, during therapy with allopurinol, fever developed both in isolation and in combination with symptoms of a generalized hypersensitivity reaction.

 Reports of possible adverse reactions